-The Tuscan-Emilian Apennine National Park consists of a striking stretch of the Apennine Mountains surrounded by forests, in an extraordinary geographical position: a 930 mile-long Apennine Mountain range that lays right in between the Po River Valley, the rest of Europe, and the Mediterranean Sea.
+The Tuscan-Emilian Apennine National Park consists of a stretch of the Apennine Mountains surrounded by forests, in an extraordinary geographical position.
+The Apennine Mountain range is located right in between the Po River Valley, the Mediterranean Sea and the rest of Europe.

-The Apennine ridgeline, an almost continuous sequence of peaks whose altitude ranges between 1600 and 2000 meters, is the physical border between Emilia and Tuscany.
+The Apennine ridgeline, a sequence of peaks with altitudes that range between 1600 and 2000 meters, is the physical border between Emilia and Tuscany.

 What to do

-Spring offers beautiful landscapes, where the highest peaks are still snowy while the valleys are already green and colored by the pink of the primroses and the yellow of the daffodils; torrents and rivers are particularly rich in water, creating suggestive waterfalls.
+Spring offers beautiful landscapes: the highest peaks are still snowy while the valleys are already green and dotted with the pink of the primroses and the yellow of the daffodils; torrents and rivers are particularly rich in water, creating suggestive waterfalls.

-It is the ideal season for hiking, biking and visiting the villages and the many historic places inside the Park.
+It is the perfect season for hiking, biking and visiting the villages and the many historic places within the Park.

-The summer calendar of the Park is full of initiatives and events: from food festivals in the villages, to sporting and cultural events.
-It is the season of berries (strawberries, raspberries, blackberries and blueberries) that can be collected at the edges of paths and mule tracks.
+During summer there are many initiatives and events, from food festivals to sporting and cultural events.
+It is the season of berries (strawberries, raspberries, blackberries and blueberries) that can be collected at the edges of paths.

-For the little ones, but also for those who want an adrenaline experience in complete safety, there are the adventure parks or “forest acrobatic routes”, such as Cerwood in the Reggio Emilia’a area and the Park of the 100 adventures in the Parma area.
+Another great option, both for children and adults, is the many adventure parks or “forest acrobatic routes”, such as Cerwood in the Reggio Emilia area and the Parco delle 100 avventure in the Parma area.

-Furthermore, the mild climate still allows the numerous outdoor activities, including climbing on the most complete rock gym of the whole Emilia Romagna Region: the Pietra di Bismantova.
+Furthermore, the mild climate still allows many outdoor activities, including climbing on the most complete rock gym of the Region: the Pietra di Bismantova.

-Inside the Park there are several places that allow to practice of winter sports.
+Inside the Park there are several places specifically equipped for winter sports.

-For alpine skiing, the ski resorts are Cerreto Laghi (with about 30 km of slopes of varying difficulty and a large covered ice arena), Febbio (with the “2000” slope that reaches the altitude that gives it its name, and a total of 25 km of slopes), Ventasso Laghi and Prato Spilla.
+For alpine skiing, the ski resorts are Cerreto Laghi (with about 30 km of slopes of varying difficulty and a large covered skating rink), Febbio (with the “2000” slope that reaches the altitude that gives it its name, and a total of 25 km of slopes), Ventasso Laghi and Prato Spilla.

 Snowshoe lovers can take part in the many excursions organized by the shelters and the Briganti di Cerreto cooperative, even at night with the full moon.

-The Northern Apennines is a sweet mountain, easily accessible and walkable thanks to a rich trail network.
+The area of the Northern Apennines is easily accessible thanks to a wide network of paths and trails.

-Among the easiest walks we suggest the one that from Ventasso Laghi goes up through the beech forest to the Lago Calamone (in 10 min) and from here to the peat bog of Lago Verde, through grasslands in the shadow of Mount Ventasso; from the lake you can reach the summit in an hour and a half round-trip walk.
+Among the easiest walks we suggest the one that from Ventasso Laghi goes up through the beech forest to the Lago Calamone (in 10 min).
+From here, it goes on to the moorland of Lago Verde, through the grasslands under Mount Ventasso.
+From the lake you can reach the summit in an hour and a half round-trip walk.
 A variation of the route leads to Pratizzano, a vast plain between meadows and woods (+45 min).

-In the Corniglio area, another easy excursion of great charm is the one on Lagdei plain: from here the chairlift leads to the Lago Santo Parmense, which you can walk around in about 30 minutes.
+In the Corniglio area, another easy walk is the one to the Piana Lagdei: from here the chairlift leads to Lago Santo Parmense, which you can walk around in about 30 minutes.

-Other itineraries of great suggestion are around the villages of Cerreto Laghi and Cerreto Alpi, like the one that leads to discover the Lago Pranda and the surrounding lakes (from Cerreto Laghi, a circuit of about 1 h and 45 min) or, for the more daring ones, the path from the Pranda to the peak of Mount la Nuda (2 h), or the path that descends from Cerreto Alpi into the ravine of Schiocchi, dug by the river Secchia (complete round-trip walk from Cerreto 2 h).
+There are other interesting itineraries near the villages of Cerreto Laghi and Cerreto Alpi, like the one that leads to Lago Pranda and the surrounding lakes (from Cerreto Laghi, a circuit of about 1 h and 45 min) or, for the more daring ones, the path from the Pranda to the peak of Mount la Nuda (2 h), or the path that descends from Cerreto Alpi into the Schiocchi ravine, dug by the river Secchia (complete round-trip walk from Cerreto 2 h).
 In addition, the trail that leads to the Secchia springs starts from the Cerreto pass (45 min).

-Another itinerary of particular charm, in the area of Villa Minozzo, is the ring route with departure and return to the Springs of Poiano, the main carsic springs of Emilia-Romagna, during which it is possible to admire the majestic walls of the Triassic gypsums of the Secchia river.
+Another beautiful route, in the area of Villa Minozzo, is the ring route that starts and finishes in the Springs of Poiano, the main carsic springs of Emilia-Romagna.
+Along the way, it is possible to admire the majestic walls of the Triassic gypsums of the Secchia river.

-The ridge of the park is also walkable following the first stages of the Alta Via dei Parchi, the long itinerary in 27 stages that allows to cross the Apennines between Emilia-Romagna, Tuscany and Marche.
+The ridge of the park is also walkable following the first stages of the Alta Via dei Parchi, the long itinerary in 27 stages that crosses the Apennines between Emilia-Romagna, Tuscany and Marche.